GenoImel/Mono-ECS-Core/Documentation~/CoreArchitecture.md

             new Dictionary<Type, IMonoSystem>();

         // Bootstrap a MonoSystem into the game at runtime.
 This is called in
-        // OnInitialized in the SunderpathGameManager.
+        // OnInitialized in the RootNameGameManager.
         //
         // When bootstrapping a MonoSystem, we grab the MonoSystem's companion
         // MonoBehaviour class as a component from a GameObject.